What are the different reading options for ebooks on my library's OverDrive website?

 - Learn more about getting started with OverDrive Read.

-- You can download EPUB ebooks using Adobe Digital Editions (ADE) on a computer or the OverDrive app (for Android, Chromebook, iOS, or Windows 8 and up).
+- You can download EPUB ebooks using Adobe Digital Editions (ADE) on a computer or the OverDrive app (available for Fire tablets worldwide and on other devices in select countries).

 - There are two types of EPUB ebooks: Adobe and Open EPUB.